 Today I set it for random play and of the 76 songs, 38 of them were the Saw Doctors!
-Now, that’s OK since they are one of my favorite bands, but I always find it strange when random play sounds more like a one-band show.
+Now, that’s OK since they are one of my favourite bands, but I always find it strange when random play sounds more like a one-band show.

-I don’t do math[s] and don’t fully understand the whole mathematical-statistical-ratio-data thing, but I wonder that the odds are for such a random playing.* Seems to me that such an event wouldn’t happen too often.
+I don’t do math[s] and don’t fully understand the whole mathematical-statistical-ratio-data thing, but I wonder what the odds are for such a random playing.* Seems to me that such an event wouldn’t happen too often.

 Oh, and since I have you here, I’ll share one of my favourite Saw Doctor’s songs with you!